anfraz7/anyas-physics-major-advice/_pages/summer_research.md

 - Does the program typically accept students from R1 universities like UNC?
 - Does the program state a focus on certain demographics?
 For example, some REUs I applied to clearly made an effort to promote women in physics which led to some great experiences in female-dominated spaces that I wouldn't otherwise have had.
 But, they might not be the right program to apply to if you don't fit the demographic.

-Identifying suitable programs was particularly important during my freshman year.
+Identifying programs that I was competitive for was particularly important during my freshman year.
 I only applied to programs that stated explicitly that they accepted freshman or that showed on their website that they had accepted freshman in the past.

 ### cv